ezitisitis/issue-templates/README.md

 # Issue/Merge request templates

-In this repository are located default issue and merge request templates to prevent situtations when we should create same templates for every repository.
+In this repository are located default issue and merge request templates to prevent situations when we should create same templates for every repository.

 ## Preparation